Ben Simmons: Brooklyn Nets (2022–2025)

 On 24 March, the Nets announced that Simmons had been diagnosed with a nerve impingement in his back and would be out indefinitely.
 The next day, Vaughn stated that Simmons would most likely not play for the rest of the season.
 On 28 March, Vaughn confirmed that the Nets would be shutting down Simmons for the remainder of the season due to a nerve issue in his back.
 During the 2022–23 season, Simmons posted career lows in minutes per game (26.3), points per game (6.9), rebounds per game (6.3), assists per game (6.1), and free throw percentage (43.9).
 ESPN described Simmons's performance as "a steep decline from his days as an All-Star".

 After missing the first 38 games of the 2023–24 NBA season, Simmons made his season debut on 29 January 2024.
 In the game, he recorded 10 points, 11 assists, and 8 rebounds as the Nets defeated the Utah Jazz 147–114.
 Simmons played in only 15 games for the Nets, averaging 6.1 points, 7.9 rebounds, and 5.7 assists.
 On 7 March, the Nets announced that Simmons would miss the remainder of the season due to a nerve impingement in his lower back.
 On 15 March, he underwent a microscopic partial discectomy to alleviate the issue.

 On 8 February 2025, Simmons was waived and the remainder of his contract was bought out by the Nets.
 Over the course of 3 seasons, the Nets paid Simmons $124 million for 90 games played.

 Los Angeles Clippers (2025)

-On 10 February 2025, Simmons signed a one year contract with the Los Angeles Clippers for $1.08 million.
+On 10 February 2025, Simmons signed with the Los Angeles Clippers.
 On 13 February, Simmons made his Clippers debut, putting up 12 points, seven rebounds, six assists, three steals, and one block in a 120–116 overtime win over the Utah Jazz.
+Simmons averaged 2.9 points, 3.8 rebounds and 3.1 assists per game in eighteen games played for the season.
+In the playoffs, he played in five of the team's seven games, averaging 8.4 minutes per game.
+Simmons became a free agent at the end of the season.

+Sacramento Kings (2026–present)

+On 8 September 2026, Simmons signed a one-year, $3.5 million deal with the Sacramento Kings after going unsigned for the entirety of the previous season.